Papaya Nutrition Facts & Health Benefits

 low-calorie sweet-tasting fruit that is full of valuable nutrients, vitamins, and minerals.
 Its powerful antioxidants may lessen your risk of many diseases

-such as heart disease and cancer.
 It may also defend against the visible signs

 of aging, helping your skin stay smooth and youthful.
 And the best part is you